Cambodia | Pearls of Indochina Active Adventure

 Discover Indochina on this active cultural, culinary, and outdoor exploration of Laos, Cambodia, and Vietnam

 14 Days / 13 Nights

 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-Embark on an unforgettable crossing of Indochina on this active cultural, culinary, and outdoor exploration.
-Traverse the stunning landscapes of Laos, Cambodia, and Vietnam by boat, bicycle, and foot as you witness the region’s rich history and natural beauty.
-Cycle through Angkor Wat, wander through the neighborhoods of Hanoi, and cruise through the iconic limestone karsts of Ha Long Bay to observe one of the world’s largest caves.
+Embark on an unforgettable adventure across Indochina on this active cultural, culinary, and outdoor exploration of three Southeast Asian countries.
+Traverse through the stunning landscapes of Laos, Cambodia, and Vietnam by boat, bicycle, and foot as you witness the region’s rich history and natural beauty.
+Cycle through Angkor Wat, wander through the neighborhoods of Hanoi and cruise through the iconic limestone karsts of Halong Bay to see one of the world’s largest caves, Sung Sot Cave.
 Explore the colonial charm of Luang Prabang before getting your hands and feet dirty as you learn how to plant, grow, and harvest rice, Indochina’s staple food.
 Meander south to relax in Pakse, southern Laos, where you’ll explore coffee plantations alongside an expert guide and watch the sun dip down over the horizon as you glide across the surface of the Mekong River on a long-tail boat.
-On this active exploration of the pearls of Indochina, you’ll discover the hidden, the classic, and the beautiful.

 A Few More Reasons you have to go: